FazioNico/ionic-mean-typescript/README.md

 ## Deploy Application
 Deploy runing task

-### Github
+### Github (Front-end)
-- config mongodb URL
+- config mongodb URL client side
-- open this project in your IDE and install all node_modules from IDE CLI `$ nvm use 7`, `$ npm install` and run server with `$ npm run delpoy` this will push `./www` folder on your Github gh-pages branch repository
+- open this project in your IDE and install all node_modules from IDE CLI `$ nvm use 7.2`, `$ npm install` and run server with `$ npm run delpoy` this will push `./www` folder on your Github gh-pages branch repository

 ### Heroku (Back-end)
 *coming soon...*

 ### IOS (Front-end)
-- config mongodb URL
+- config mongodb URL client side
-- open this project in your IDE and install all node_modules from IDE CLI `$ nvm use 7`, `$ npm install` and run server with `$ npm ionic build ios` to build xCode Files
+- open this project in your IDE and install all node_modules from IDE CLI `$ nvm use 7.2`, `$ npm install` and run server with `$ npm ionic build ios` to build xCode Files
 - publish on Itunes Connect

 ## About author